 Start with the key themes, then begin fleshing them out with individual mini-projects that will all help to make a difference.

-Categorise your mini-projects into urgent, important and nice-to-haves.
+Categorize your mini-projects into urgent, important, and nice-to-haves.
 Then you’ll know where you have to turn your attention sooner rather than later.